Massage Therapy

 The therapeutic benefits of massage continue to be researched and studied.

-Recent research has shown the effectiveness of massage
+Research has shown the effectiveness of massage therapy

 for the following conditions: